flexdinesh/keystone-static-blog/README.md

 ## Getting started

-The project is a monorepo with Keystone server in `keystone-server` workspace and the next frontend in `next-app` workspace.
+The project is a monorepo with Keystone server in `keystone-server` workspace and the next frontend in `blog-sleek` (any `blog-{theme}`) workspace.

-1. `yarn` at project root installs the dependencies for both the server and the frontend app.
+1. `yarn` at project root installs the dependencies for the server and all theme templates.

-2. `yarn dev` at project root starts the Keystone server at http://localhost:3000 and the next app at http://localhost:8000
+2. `yarn dev` at project root starts the Keystone server at http://localhost:3000 and the sleek template at http://localhost:8000

-_You can alternatively open two terminal tabs and run yarn dev individually within `keystone-server` and `next-app` directories_.
+_Recommended approach is to open two terminal tabs and run yarn dev individually within `keystone-server` and `blog-sleek` (any `blog-{theme}`)  directories_.

 ### Authoring content